agoldst/elsmd/README.md

 ## Note on editing

 I use the [vim-pandoc](http://github.com/vim-pandoc/vim-pandoc) and [vim-pandoc-syntax](https://github.com/vim-pandoc/vim-pandoc-syntax) modules for editing markdown in Vim.
 However, the syntax highlighting has trouble with things like multiline `\note{}`s.
 A small kludge to the syntax highlighting is supplied here in [vim-pandoc-syntax/after/syntax/pandoc.vim](vim-pandoc-syntax/after/syntax/pandoc.vim), which will work if you adopt the convention of closing `\note{` with a `}` on its own line.
 The highlighting will then remind you that presentation notes are not markdown but raw TeX.

+TODO: correct highlighting of native Divs, which vim-pandoc seems to think are definition lists?